adquesto/adquesto-php-sdk/README.md

 * `mainQuestId` Main ad element ID name (eg. `questo-container`)
 * `reminderQuestId` Reminder ad element ID (eg. `questo-reminder-container`)
 * `isDraft` Should Ad be displayed as a draft (false as default)
+* `hasActiveCampaigns` bool or callable that should hold information about existing campaigns for your Service - changes are triggered using webhook and value is in the response along Service status

 By default both `mainQuestId` and `reminderQuestId` are generated with random string.